No universal group in a cardinal

-\S1 \quad The olive property, (label d), pg.\pageref{theolive} \mn \begin{enumerate} \item[${{}}$] [We give definitions of some versions of the olive property and give an example failing the $\SOP_4$.
+\begin{enumerate} \item[${{}}$] [We give definitions of some versions of the olive property and give an example failing the $\SOP_4$.
 We phrase relevant set theoretic conditions like $\Qr_1$ (slightly weaker than those used earlier).
-Then we give complete proof using $\Qr_1(\chi_2,\chi_1,\lambda)$ to deduce $\Univ(\chi_1,\lambda,\bold k) \ge \chi_2$ so no universal in the class $\bold k$ in the cardinal $\lambda$, when $\bold k$ has the olive property.] \end{enumerate}
+Then we give complete proof using $\Qr_1(\chi_2,\chi_1,\lambda)$ to deduce $\Univ(\chi_1,\lambda,\gk) \ge \chi_2$ so there is no universal in the class $\gk$ in the cardinal $\lambda$, when $\gk$ has the olive property.] \end{enumerate}